VinayakFia/Obsidian/COMP3153/Preliminary Proposal - Vinayak Fialok.md

 All together, this leads to a system that is much more complex, and have many more states than a simple traffic light system.

 ### Implementation Details
 This will be run on a tick based simulation, where a tick is analogous to a second.
-We will have several non-deterministic transitions
+We will have some random non-deterministic variables:
+1. Cars arriving at each intersection.
+For example, we can choose to have a 20% chance of a car arriving at any intersection each tick.
+2. Pedestrians arriving at each crossing.
+For example, we can choose to have a 10% chance of a pedestrian arriving at any crossing with the intent of travelling some direction (there are 8 choices here).
+We also have some additional states here as a result of entities in our system taking action:
+1.